A World Lit Only by Fire: Reception

 A World Lit Only by Fire became a New York Times bestseller and was praised for its lively storytelling in some journalistic reviews.
 Ron Grossman of the Chicago Tribune, for instance, wrote that "by taking readers along on Magellan's voyage, Manchester provides them with easy access to a fascinating age when our modern mentality was just being born."

 Some professional historians, however, have dismissed or ignored the book because of accusations regarding numerous factual errors and its dependence on interpretations that largely fell out of favor by the 1930s.
-In a review for Speculum, the journal of the Medieval Academy of America, Jeremy duQuesnay Adams remarked that Manchester’s work contained "some of the most gratuitous errors of fact and eccentricities of judgment this reviewer has read (or heard) in quite some time."
+In a review for Speculum, the journal of the Medieval Academy of America, Jeremy duQuesnay Adams remarked that Manchester's work contained "some of the most gratuitous errors of fact and eccentricities of judgment this reviewer has read (or heard) in quite some time."
 In particular, Adams pointed out that Manchester's claims about diet, clothing, and medieval people's views of time and their sense of self all ran counter to the conclusions of 20th-century historians of the Middle Ages.
 Manchester’s views on the transition from medieval to modern civilization, though they were popular in the 19th and early 20th century (and still are current in some segments of contemporary culture), have long been rejected by professional scholars in the relevant fields.
 Despite this, the book is often taught at the beginning of College Board's AP European History class.

 In 2014, the English industrial metal band Godflesh released an album named after Manchester's book.
-Frontman Justin Broadrick found the brutality and bleakness of A World Lit Only by Fire inspiring.

 In 2016, the book was chosen by Tom Hanks as the book he would take with him when castaway on BBC Radio 4's Desert Island Discs.

-The book was also featured in a season 3 episode of Billy on the Street.
-Billy believed the book was written by 2 Chainz.